 Through academic training, practice, and global networking opportunities, the Rotary Peace Centers program develops leaders who become catalysts for peace and conflict prevention and resolution.
 These fellowships cover tuition and fees, room and board, round-trip transportation, and all internship and field-study expenses.

-In just over a decade, the Rotary Peace Centers have trained more than 900 fellows for careers in peace building.
-Many of them go on to serve as leaders in national governments, NGOs, the military, law enforcement, and international organizations like the United Nations and World Bank.
+In just over a decade, the Rotary Peace Centers have trained more than 1,000 fellows for careers in peacebuilding.
+Many of them are serving as leaders at international organizations or have started their own foundations.

 Check out the Rotary Peace Map to see where our alumni are creating positive change.

-We offer master’s degree fellowships at premier universities in fields related to peace and conflict prevention and resolution.
-Programs last 15 to 24 months and require a practical internship of two to three months during the academic break.
-Each year, we award up to 50 master’s degree fellowships at these institutions:
+- Master’s degree programs: Last 15 to 24 months and require a practical internship of two to three months during the academic break.

 Is a peace fellowship right for me?